-There are five attorneys at Slack Davis Sanger who have reached this level of skill and have obtained their Board Certification from the Texas Board for Legal Specialization:
+There are four attorneys at Slack Davis Sanger who have reached this level of skill and have obtained their Board Certification from the Texas Board for Legal Specialization:

 - Mike Davis, Partner and co-founder of the firm.
 Mr. Davis has been Board Certified in Personal Injury Trial Law since 1987.

 - John Jose, Managing Partner of the Fort Worth office.
 Mr. Jose has been Board Certified in Personal Injury Trial Law since 1988.

 - Mike Slack, Managing Partner and co-founder of the firm.
 Mr. Slack has been Board Certified in Personal Injury Trial Law since 2002.
 He is also certified by the National Board of Trial Advocacy as a Civil Trial Advocate – one of only 209 attorneys in Texas to achieve this Board Certification.

 - Paula Sweeney, Of Counsel.
 Ms. Sweeney has been Board Certified in Personal Injury Trial Law since 1986.